Let the bombs explode

 HEALTH resurfaced in 2015 with DEATH MAGIC, a slickly produced, sonically diverse followup to GET COLOR released on a new label (Loma Vista Recordings, also home to acts like St. Vincent, Ghost and Marilyn Manson).
 True to their tradition, DISCO3 and DISCO3+ arrived in 2017 with more remixes and bonus tracks.
 Founding member Jupiter Keyes left the band during this album cycle, though he's since popped up with production work for Alice Glass (previously the lead vocalist in Crystal Castles).

 The band's fourth album, VOL. 4: SLAVES OF FEAR, dropped in February 2019, alongside a set of collaborative extra singles (made with fellow rabble-rousers JPEGMAFIA, Soccer Mommy, Youth Code and Ghostemane, among others) and the soundtrack to GTA Onlines Arena War content update (continuing their long-standing creative partnership with Rockstar).
+All collaborations were later on re-released with a batch of new ones (featuring artists like The Soft Moon, 100 Gecs and Full of Hell) as DISCO4 :: PART I in late 2020.

 - Jake Duszik: lead vocals and guitar (2005-)